-Guangzhou also was known as Canton as part of Pearl River Delta served as a major terminus of the maritime Silk Road, major port and transportation hub into the mainland China.
-It is the third largest Chinese city in China, behind Beijing and Shanghai with an estimated population of 13 million people in 2014 and become one of the most populous metropolitan city.
+Guangzhou also known as Canton as part of the Pearl River Delta served as a major terminus of the maritime Silk Road, a major port and transportation hub in mainland China.
+It is the third largest Chinese city in China, behind Beijing and Shanghai with an estimated population of 13 million people in 2014, and become one of the most populous metropolitan cities in China.

-Arriving at Hong Kong airport, the fastest and convenient way to get there is taking a coach bus.
-Coach services are available at Coach Station of Terminal 2 and the buses or MPVs will take me through Shenzhen Bay for custom checking before boarding the mainland bus into Guangzhou.
+If you traveling from Hong Kong just like I did, you will need to exit from the airport terminal and walk to Terminal 2’s Coach Terminal to take a bus or minivan to Guangzhou.
+The buses or MPVs will take you through Shenzhen Bay for custom checking before boarding the mainland bus into Guangzhou.
 Tickets can be purchased at the airport terminal and the journey takes approximately 2 hours, depending on traffic condition.

 The tower is divided into different zones that include The Sky Drop 100-foot freefall, Bubble Tram, the Engineering Marvel Tour Hall, Star Observation Deck and Cloud Observation Deck, “Spider Walk” and a large futuristic Jinyi 4D cinema.
 There are restaurants serving traditional Chinese and Western-style food and several lookout platforms for photo-shootings.

 Getting There: Take the subway Line 3, get off at Canton Tower Station, Exit A.

 Next to the tower is Zhujiang New Town (珠江新城) which was planned as the city’s purpose-built CBD for the 21st century.
 Standing on both sides are two super tall twin towers named International Financial Centre and Chow Tai Fook Centre, a combination of the mall, office building, hotel, conference center and observatory deck (see featured picture above).